What Age Division Should My Kid Play In at Muslim Youths FC?

 What happens once they are in the right division

 Kids get sorted into teams within their division.
 Team assignments balance skill, size, and any friend-requests families submitted during registration.
-Each team gets a staff-trained coach and a jersey at the first game.
+Each team gets a staff-trained coach, and custom uniforms will be handed out during the first week of July at Saturday games.
 Every division runs the same fair-play rules, meaning equal minutes regardless of skill level, no lopsided scorelines treated as victories, and no sideline politics.

 Frequently asked questions